jrsola/pico-project/README.md

 ## Prerequisites

-- [Visual Studio Code](https://code.visualstudio.com/) need to be installed, as it will be the IDE to code.
+- [Visual Studio Code](https://code.visualstudio.com/) needs to be installed, as it will be the IDE to code.

+## Components

+[ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) - ARM C/C++ Compiler and tools

 It's easier if you make a `pico` directory or similar in which you keep the SDK, Pimoroni Libraries and your projects alongside each other.
 This makes it easier to include libraries.